keboola/connection-docs/management/project/migration/index.md

 * TOC
 {:toc}

-Keboola Connection is available in multiple [stacks](/overview/#stacks).
-Each stack instance is completely independent set of Keboola Connection services.
+Keboola is available in multiple [stacks](/overview/#stacks).
+Each stack instance is completely independent set of Keboola services.
 Each project is fully contained within one of these stacks.
 In case you need to migrate a project between stacks for whatever reason, you can accomplish that in cooperation with [Keboola Support](/management/support/).